-Simms offers high-quality waders with the most options in a wide range of price points.
+Simms offers high-quality waders with the most options in a wide range of price points – from $180 to $850.
 Patagonia offers a very solid product, too, in fewer options.
 Redington offers several good options.

 Starting in 2012, felt soled wading boots are banned in Alaska.
 Now you need a wading boot, while fishing in Alaska, with a “sticky” rubber sole.
 Several companies offer rubber sticky rubber soles.
 We are partial to the Simms StreamTread sole, but there are several other options out there.